Akshitwadhwa/Stock-modelling/README.md

 - Me and my team mates have done this project through a process of tasks with firsly chosing the write stocks and finding how we are going to chose them

+-- project completed and need to be ordered